 Other possible reference points to hand your poster could be, for example, these interior objects:

-- cabinet: framed prints work best when placed above low cupboards and shelves.
-Either hang the prints in the middle or align them with an outer edge.
+- cabinet: Framed Print work best when placed above low cupboards and shelves.
+Either hang the prints in the middle or align them with an outer edge

-- window frames: the natural light coming from the window accentuates the colours of the photographs.
-Be creative when setting the height of the print.
+- window frames: the natural light coming from the window accentuates the colours of the photograph.
+Be creative when setting the height of the print

 Paying attention to the large objects in the room will guarantee you a harmonious look of your personal picture wall.